Terms of Service

 This Agreement is between the organisation defined on the client’s order form (hereinafter referred to as “COMPANY”), and TicketLord Limited T/A Flowte with its principal place of business in Dublin, Ireland (hereinafter referred to as “FLOWTE”).
 In consideration of the rights and obligations herein set forth, the parties do hereby agree as follows:

-1 Annual Sales Item Volume / Annual Minimum: 100,000 paid items processed via Flowte (excluding complimentary or zero value items)
+1 Annual Sales Item Volume / Annual Minimum: 100,000 items processed via Flowte (excluding zero value items) or the volume specified on the order sheet (the higher of the two shall be applied)

 2 Per Item Fee: As defined on order sheet